China's Wen in Iceland, eyes on Arctic riches

 China also wants cooperate on geothermal power and other scientific research in fields such as the Northern Lights.

+This month, the British government said it had discussed plans to tapping Iceland's geothermal resources in a move that could rekindle talk of creating a "supergrid" for electricity linking continental Europe, Britain, North Africa and Iceland.

-In Poland, a government official said Wen's visit may include discussions about Chinese interest in investing in roads, banks and the energy sector in a former Communist country which was growing fast than western Europe.
+In Poland, another stop on the tour, a government official said Wen's visit may include discussions about Chinese interest in investing in roads, banks and the energy sector in a former Communist country which was growing fast than western Europe.

-(Additional reporting by Ben Blanchard in Beijing, Erik Kirschbaum in Berlin and Alistair Scrutton in Stockholm; Editing by Alastair Macdonald)
+(Additional reporting by Ben Blanchard in Beijing; Editing by Alistair Scrutton and Alastair Macdonald)